Western lowland gorilla

 They never attack unless they are provoked.
 However, to protect their groups, adult males will attempt to scare off intruders by standing upright, slapping their chests and roaring and screaming.
 Groups consist of a dominant male called a ‘silverback’ (distinguished by his larger size and grey back), several breeding females and their young.
 Young males are called ‘blackbacks’ and stay in the group until they reach adolescence.
 They will often leave and form bachelor groups or try to start their own group.

 Our gorilla troop is led by our silverback, ‘Gugas’.
 He had quite a tragic start in life.
 He was found abandoned at the gates of Lisbon Zoo, in Portugal.
 It is thought he had been illegally smuggled into the country by a circus, which means that his whole family most likely would have been killed in the wild for bush meat.
 Luckily he was sent to a specialised gorilla nursery in Stuttgart Zoo, in Germany, where he was socialised with other gorillas before arriving here at Belfast to join our group.
-Gugas has flourished into a very impressive male and has even successfully produced two amazing babies, ‘Baako’ and ‘Kibibi'.
+Gugas has flourished into a very impressive male and has successfully produced four infants at Belfast Zoo.
+His most recent infant was born in October 2021 to mother Kamili.

 The IUCN states that western lowland gorillas are facing a high risk of extinction in the wild.
 They are listed under Appendix I of CITES.